Advanced linear algebra: 1a. Spaces, vectors

 As you can see, we live in $\mathbb R^3$, and this is where most of the questions in our mathematics take place.
 However, you also know from calculus, or from physics, that dealing with the mathematics of $\mathbb R^3$ is no easy matter.
 So, for this purpose, doing mathematics in $\mathbb R^3$, the best is to regard our space $\mathbb R^3$ as being part of a hierarchy of spaces $\mathbb R^N$, where you can do mathematics, at varying levels of difficulty, as follows:

 (1) First comes $\mathbb R$.
-This has little to no interest in connection with real-life problems, but as you know well from calculus, everything mathematics comes from here, with this meaning sequences, convergence, series, functions, continuity, derivatives, integrals and so on.
-In this book we will assume the basic theory of $\mathbb R$ known, and in case you need from time to time to revise that, go with Rudin \cite{ru1}, or Lax-Terrell \cite{lt1}.
+This has little to no interest in connection with real-life problems, but as you know well from calculus, everything mathematics comes from here, with this meaning sequences, series, functions, continuity, derivatives, integrals and so on.
+In this book we will assume the basic theory of $\mathbb R$ known.
+If you need from time to time to revise that, you have here Rudin \cite{ru1}, or Lax-Terrell \cite{lt1}, or the first part of my book \cite{ba1}.

 (2) Then comes $\mathbb R^2$.
 This is the entry point to advanced mathematics, because most of the $\mathbb R^3$ phenomenona have interesting 2D analogues, quite often capturing the whole point.
 Sometimes, $\mathbb R^2$ can be even your final destination, because many interesting $\mathbb R^3$ questions take place in fact in a plane $\mathbb R^2\subset\mathbb R^3$.
 And finally, as another key feature of $\mathbb R^2$, we have an isomorphism $\mathbb R^2\simeq\mathbb C$, transforming by some kind of magic your 2-variable questions in $\mathbb R^2$ into routine 1-variable problems, over the complex numbers $\mathbb C$.
-In this book we will assume $\mathbb R^2$, $\mathbb C$ reasonably known, and in case you need from time to time a reference here, go with the advanced books of Rudin \cite{ru2}, and Lax-Terrell \cite{lt2}.
+In this book we will assume $\mathbb R^2$, $\mathbb C$ reasonably known, and in case you need from time to time a reference here, go with the books of Rudin \cite{ru2}, or Lax-Terrell \cite{lt2}, or mine \cite{ba1}.

 (3) Then comes $\mathbb R^3$.
 Here there are no tricks of type $\mathbb R^2\simeq\mathbb C$, so we are definitely into several variables, whose functioning we must understand well.
 But intuition, helped by the $\mathbb R^3$ surrounding us, can help a lot.
 As an interesting feature of $\mathbb R^3$, of rather engineering type, and contradicting all the mathematics that you learned, volumes of bodies $V\subset\mathbb R^3$ are easier to compute than areas $A\subset\mathbb R^2$, simply by plunging them into water, and measuring the water displacement.
 And isn't this genius.
 Also, mathematically, on $\mathbb R^3$ we have available the vector product $x\times y$, which can be useful for many things.